 Prior to taking over at Ursinus, Wakeman spent five years as the head coach of Montgomery College in Rockville, Maryland, where she guided the program to its first NJCAA Division III national championship in 2011.

-Wakeman has been the women’s soccer coach at Montgomery since 2007, posting a 72-19-1 record in five seasons.
-In her time there, she has been named National Junior College Athletic Association Region XX Coach of the Year three times and the National Soccer Coaches Association of America South Region Coach of the Year twice.
-She was the National Junior Coach DIII Coach of the Year in 2011.
-She produced five All-American and 17 All-Region, All-Conference selections in five years.
+During her five year run at Montgomery, Wakeman posted a 72-19-1 record.
+She was named National Junior College Athletic Association Region XX Coach of the Year three times, the National Soccer Coaches Association of America South Region Coach of the Year twice, and in 2011 was named National Junior College DIII Coach of the Year.
+Wakeman also produced five All-Americans and 17 All-Region/All-Conference selections in five years.